2M0437 b: Star

 The host star is a low mass red dwarf star (a mass of 0.15-0.18 solar masses) that belongs to the pre-main sequence with a temperature of 3100 K. Although K2 detected a quasiperiodic dimming of nearby circumstellar dust, the star it lacks an excess infrared emission detectable from a circumstellar disk and its Hα emission is not proportional to accretion.
 There is also evidence of a second extremely faint object 75 arc-seconds apart that is possibly linked to the star.

 Discovery

 2MASS J0437 b was first observed in March 2018 in images from the Subaru Telescope.
 The observations required three years to confirm that the observed object was not a background star since the star has a very slow apparent movement across the sky.

 Characteristics

 It is a super-Jupiter-type planet with a mass of 4 or 5 times that of Jupiter, at a distance of 118 AU from its star and an age between 2 and 5 million years.
 It is one of the youngest planets discovered.
 Together with their star they belong to a 1 to 5 million year old Taurus star formation region.
 Its effective temperature of ~ 1450 K gives it a spectrum of the L8-9 spectral type.
+Follow-up near-infrared (1-2.4 μm) spectroscopy with Subaru and Keck-1 detected carbon monoxide and possibly water vapor and methane in the atmosphere of 2M0437b.
+The absence or attenuation of spectral features at shorter wavelengths suggests the presence of micron-size dust.